In this networking basics lesson, learn how to network with the right people to increase your chances of job success.

 - Business cards

 Believe it or not, paper business cards are still a great way to share your contact information quickly and easily.
 Your business card should be simple, with your basic contact information and a concise personal statement, such as a shorter version of your elevator pitch (no more than a few sentences).
-If you feel comfortable using new technologies, you might consider using a mobile app like CardMunch instead, which allows you to share a digital version of your business card and take a picture of other people's cards for later reference.
+If you feel comfortable using new technologies, there are many mobile apps that can help you scan and share business cards.

 - Networking log

 You'll need to make sure you have an organized system for maintaining and tracking your connections so you can effectively follow up and maintain contact.
 You can create your own networking log or use a free online tool like JibberJobber, which allows you to save information about different networking contacts and stay organized as you build your network.

 Take some time to reflect on the following questions as you begin building your network:

 - How can you expand your network?
 Can you join social or professional organizations for networking?